-Issuers may mint test POAPs to explore platform functionality and claim mechanics, as long as tests are clearly marked as such both in the description and in the artwork, and set as “Private” events to prevent cluttering various parts of the platform.
+Issuers may mint test POAPs to explore platform functionality, as long as tests are clearly marked as such both in the description and in the artwork, and set as “Private” events to prevent cluttering various parts of the platform.

-The POAP Curation Body manually reviews all drop petitions.
+The POAP Curation Body manually reviews all drops.
 This is a group within the POAP foundation that bears the sole authority for determining which POAP drops are allowable, in order to ensure that the POAP ecosystem remains an enjoyable place for collectors.

 The POAP Curation Body will automatically reject drops with any of the following characteristics:

 - Drops containing pornographic or sexually explicit content

 - Drops containing politically radicalized content, or those encouraging illegal activities

 - Drops that violate guidelines for copy and creative, as described below

 - Drops that lack a responsible distribution plan